tuxcanfly/ancient8-node/README.md

 ### Usage

-Install op-geth and op-node versions as per `versions.txt`
+Install op-geth and op-node versions as per `versions.txt` to `bin`

 Run these scripts: